wildraid/exasecrets.com/_posts/2019-05-25-test-environment.md

+---
+layout: post
+title: "How to prepare test environment?"
+---

 ## Exasol in virtual environment

 It's a good idea to setup a separate Exasol instance for tests in virtual environment.
 You may run it on your local laptop, remote server or in the cloud.